Summary: When family is in danger, should the past remain forgotten?

 “Little Joe, a word to the wise.
 That woman is pure trouble.
 I saw her and Jimmy together more than once, and I ain’t lying when I say I think the gal’s a little wrong in the head.
 Once they started courting, Jimmy changed.
 You know how healthy he was, but he started getting sick.
 The longer they were together, the sicker Jimmy got.
 Maybe . . . maybe she was poisoning him.
 You need to stay clean away from her.”

 Stu was a good fella, but one of the things you had to know about him was that all those months spent around mining and explosives had made the man a tad deaf.
-So, for Stu a whisper was as good as a yell for most almost anyone else.
+So, for Stu a whisper was as good as a shout for most almost anyone else.

 Joe could see Audrey right over Stu’s shoulder, and she clearly heard what Stu was yammering about.
 She was pretty riled.